 - Transaction monitoring.
 Relay locks accounts and notifies users when our transaction monitoring systems identify unusual or suspicious transactions that are outside of an account’s normal spending activity.

-- FDIC insurance.* The Federal Deposit Insurance Corporation is a US government corporation that provides deposit insurance to commercial banks.
-Relay customers are ensured up to $250k per business through the FDIC.
+- FDIC insurance via Thread Bank.* The Federal Deposit Insurance Corporation is a US government corporation that provides deposit insurance to commercial banks.
+Relay customer deposits are insured up to $2.5M through our partner bank, Thread Bank.

 - Debit card controls.
 If a physical or virtual debit card is suspected to be compromised customers can immediately freeze and terminate the card in just a few seconds by logging into Relay and navigating to the Cards section.